-The ume, or Japanese plum tree, begins blooming in mid-February, whereas the peak season for viewing the sakura, or cherry blossom occurs in April.
+The ume, word for the Japanese plum tree, begins blooming in mid-February, whereas the peak season for viewing the sakura, or cherry blossom occurs in April.

 The plum tree also offers a special treat – not only are the flowers beautiful and especially fragrant, but they are surrounded by intriguing red or purple leaves on many tree varieties.

 Another interesting fact is that the ume fruit is actually sourer than the Western plum or apricot, and is often processed in various forms before eaten.
 The most popular one is umeboshi, a sour, pickled plum, which is normally eaten along with cooked rice.